Central England Co-operative

-Central England Co-operative, trading as Central Co-op, is a regional consumer co-operative in the United Kingdom, based in Lichfield and which trades from over 400 sites across the English Midlands and East Anglia.
+Central England Co-operative, trading as Central Co-op, is a regional consumer co-operative in the United Kingdom, based in Lichfield and trading from over 460 sites across the English Midlands and East Anglia.
 The business is owned and democratically controlled by its members who can stand for election to the board and who also share in the society's profits.
 A proportion of the profits of the business are also invested in local community groups through its community dividend grants programme and its more than 60 member classes.